Anaswar-ash/Pre-Stocked/README.md

 ## Features

 *   **Interactive Candlestick Charts:** Visualizes historical stock data with 50-day and 200-day Simple Moving Averages (SMAs).
+*   **Two Analysis Modes:**
-*   **ARIMA Price Forecasting:** Generates a 30-day stock price forecast using an ARIMA model.
+    *   **Simple Analysis:** Generates a 30-day stock price forecast using an ARIMA model and adjusts it based on Reddit sentiment analyzed with VADER.
-*   **Reddit Sentiment Analysis:** Fetches and analyzes posts from Reddit to determine the market sentiment for a given stock.
-*   **Sentiment-Adjusted Forecast:** Adjusts the ARIMA forecast based on the calculated Reddit sentiment.
+    *   **Hybrid Analysis:** A more advanced analysis that combines ARIMA and a Long Short-Term Memory (LSTM) neural network for forecasting, with sentiment analysis powered by FinBERT, a language model specialized for financial text.
 *   **Asynchronous Analysis:** Heavy-duty analysis tasks are run in the background using Celery and Redis, so the UI remains responsive.
 *   **Database Caching:** Caches analysis results in a PostgreSQL database to provide instant results for recent queries.

 ## How It Works

-1.  **User Input:** The user enters a stock ticker into the web interface.
+1.  **User Input:** The user enters a stock ticker and chooses an analysis type.
 2.  **Background Task:** A Celery background task is initiated to perform the analysis.
-3.  **Data Fetching:** Historical stock data is fetched from Yahoo Finance using `yfinance`.
+3.  **Data Fetching:** Historical stock data is fetched from Yahoo Finance.
-4.  **ARIMA Forecast:** An ARIMA model is used to forecast future stock prices.
-The initial forecast is cached in the database.
+4.  **Forecasting:** An ARIMA model and, in hybrid mode, an LSTM model are used to forecast future stock prices.
-5.  **Reddit Sentiment Analysis:** The application fetches relevant posts from Reddit using the `praw` library and analyzes their sentiment with `vaderSentiment`.
+5.  **Sentiment Analysis:** The application fetches relevant posts from Reddit and analyzes their sentiment (VADER for simple, FinBERT for hybrid).
-6.  **Sentiment Adjustment:** The initial ARIMA forecast is adjusted based on the calculated sentiment score.
+6.  **Ensemble/Adjustment:** The forecast is adjusted based on the calculated sentiment score.
-7.  **Final Result:** The final, sentiment-adjusted forecast is stored in the database and displayed to the user.
+7.  **Final Result:** The final forecast is stored in the database and displayed to the user.

-## Hybrid Analysis

-This project also includes a more advanced "hybrid" analysis that combines multiple models for a more robust forecast:

-*   **LSTM Forecasting:** A Long Short-Term Memory (LSTM) neural network is used for time-series forecasting, offering a more sophisticated alternative to ARIMA.
-*   **FinBERT Sentiment Analysis:** We use FinBERT, a language model specifically pre-trained on financial text, to provide a more nuanced sentiment analysis than the default `vaderSentiment` library.
-*   **Ensemble Model:** The final hybrid forecast is an ensemble of the ARIMA and LSTM models, weighted by the FinBERT sentiment score.

 ## Getting Started